ccummings/canjs-contacts-tutorial/part2/part2.md

 We saw how to bind to route changes and other DOM events using a `can.Control` and we added helper functions to a `Model.List`.
 We explored how route data can be read and updated using `can.route`.

-In the next part of this tutorial, we'll see how we can edit and delete contacts and ave these changes in our models.
+In the next part of this tutorial, we'll see how we can edit and delete contacts and have these changes in our models.